Adjustments to College

 Your teachers, parents, and a counsellor are responsible for identifying your need for help and for creating a plan for you to get help with coursework if you need it.
 Extra assistance is usually reserved for students who have an official need.

 As an adult leaner, you will be responsible for identifying that you need help, accessing the resources, and using them.
-ACC has resources to support you, but it is up to you to access them as you need.
+Assiniboine has resources to support you, but it is up to you to access them as you need.

 Because the responsibility is on you to get the help you need, you will want to be aware of when you may be struggling to learn material.
 You then will need to now where the support can be accessed on campus or online.